10xJSChad/permutations/README.md

 - ./permutations <[WORD] | [WORD_ONE] [WORD_TWO] [...]>

 Building:
-- compile with any C compiler.
+- Compile with any C compiler.
 ``````

 ### Examples: